What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 3. Cohort report using formulas and filters

-If you want to conveniently filter data in the report by any parameter, the third formula should be made a bit more complicated.
+If you want to filter data in the report by any parameter, you can use the third formula from the previous section can be modified.
 Let’s figure out how to do it.

 First, you need to add source data parameters to the table to filter the data for the report.
 In our example, we have a traffic source, a channel, and a campaign name.
-You can add any parameter you need: for example, location data (continent, country, city), mobile application version, product category, or something else.
+You can add any parameter you need to explore: location data (continent, country, city), mobile application version, product category, or anything you want.

-To make the most lifelike example, we add more analyzed metrics to the report and also change the cohort size from week to month.
-As a result, we get a table with the source data:
+We have added more metrics to the report and also changed the cohort size from weekly to monthly.
+As a result, we got this table with the source data:

 Source data table

-After that, create an additional sheet and pull all registration (cohort formation) months from the source data table using the first formula: = UNIQUE (Example!
+After that, we've created an additional sheet and pull all registration months from the source data table using the first formula: = UNIQUE (Example!
 A: A).
-This will make it easier to access the data.
-Let’s name this sheet «Month.»

 Month sheet